Wates Residential’s ground-breaking Daedalus project to build 200 homes in Gosport has been given the go-ahead by borough council planning bosses.

 The project, which will help bring back life to the historic Daedalus site in Lee-on-the-Solent, received unanimous support from Gosport Borough Council’s Regulatory Board at a meeting on Wednesday May 30th.

-The developer’s plans aim to foster the development of a neighbourhood and community through the provision of a mix of housing, with 120 private homes and 80 affordable homes set to be built.
+The developer’s plans aim to foster the development of a neighbourhood and community through the provision of a mix of housing, with 120 private homes and 80 shared ownership homes set to be built.
 The homes will be split equally across two development sites with construction expected to start in summer this year.

 In recognition of the area’s unique roots, the approved proposals are designed to preserve the historic character of the area and the military buildings on site.
 Red brick bands and textured brick patterns will be used to complement the existing buildings.